nuhyamin1/CallGraphAnalyzer/README.md

 3. Click the **"Analyze File"** button.
 4. An interactive tree diagram representing the code structure will appear.
 5. Click on any class or function node in the diagram.
 6. The corresponding source code for that node will be displayed in the box below the diagram.
+If you click on a function or method, arrows will also appear on the diagram showing which other functions/methods call the selected one.